 - Que cidades você já visitou no Brasil? = What cities have you visited in Brazil?

 - Que barulho é esse? = What is this noise?

-Let me clarify with examples.
-Notice that in the examples qual is followed by the verb ser.
-The verb could be omitted from these questions.
+Notice that in the examples below that QUAL is followed by the verb ser.
+This is a common type of question using qual.
+But keep in mind that the verb could be omitted from these questions.